fjvallarino/monomer/docs/design-decisions.md

 them better.

 I'm aware about the namespace issues caused by typeclasses, which is why I tried to avoid _reserving_ common names.
-I also know lawless typeclasses are frowned upon by the Haskell community.
+I'm also aware lawless typeclasses are frowned upon by the Haskell community.

 If you know a better option to solve this, please let me know!

 ## Why Lens and not MicroLens?

-I needed to store references to lenses, which are provided by the `ALens` type in the lens library; I don't think microlens provides something similar.
+I needed to store references to lenses in custom data types, which is not possible with the standard `Lens` type.
+The lens library provides `ALens`, which allows for that use case.
+I don't think microlens has something similar, plus I'm currently using more things from lens.